Raihan-Seraj/research-blogs/_posts/2022-04-29-gradient-computation-finite-differences.markdown

 ## Need for computing gradients
-Gradient descent is the most common optimization procedure that is used to optimize many machine learning algorithms.
-The core idea behind the gradient descent algorithm is to compute the gradient of the loss function or an objective function with respect to its parameters and iteratively update these parameters.
+Gradient descent is the most popular optimization algorithms used to optimize many machine learning models.
+The core idea behind the gradient descent algorithm is to compute the gradient of the loss or an objective function with respect to its parameters and iteratively update these parameters towards the direction that will minimize the loss.
 Throughout my journey as a research student, I have often encountered objective functions with high dimensional parameter space where computing an analytic expression for the derivative becomes difficult.
-Ofcourse with the advent of deep neural networks as an effective non-linear function approximator and the availability of some excellent frameworks to implement them we naturally do not have to worry about computing the gradient of the loss function.
+Ofcourse with the advent of deep neural networks as an effective non-linear function approximator and the availability of some excellent frameworks to implement them, we naturally do not have to worry about computing the gradient of the loss function.
 This is automatically done using automatic differentiation packages which computes the gradient using chain rule.

 ## Computing gradient with finite differences
-Finite differences is one of the oldest method use to solve differential equations.
+Finite differences is one of the oldest method used to solve differential equations.
 These methods are well understood where the central idea is to evaluate the objective function for two different parameter values and dividing them by their difference.

 Consider the objective function defined as $$h(\theta)$$, where $$\theta$$ is the parameter of the function.
 Let $$\alpha = \theta+\epsilon$$.
 Therefore the derivative of $$h$$ at point $$\theta$$  is given by the limit